 Meals and food are not included in the residency but each lodging facility is equipped with a well-stocked kitchen for making meals.
-In addition, Issacs, a cafe open daily at the Visitor Center, offers soups, salads, sandwiches and seasonal fare prepared with food grown in Bernheim’s edible garden.
+In addition, Issacs Cafe is open daily at the Visitor Center, offering soups, salads, sandwiches and seasonal fare prepared with food grown in Bernheim’s edible garden.
 Artists receive staff discounts at Isaacs during their residency.

 What kind of special art making equipment does the Bernheim residency provide?